dyhes/zulip/templates/zerver/help/scim.md

 SCIM (System for Cross-domain Identity Management) is an standard protocol used by Single Sign-On (SSO) services and identity providers to provision/deprovision user accounts and groups.
-Zulip's SCIM integration is currently beta and has a few limitations:
+Aloha's SCIM integration is currently beta and has a few limitations:

 * Provisioning Groups is not yet implemented.
 * It has only been fully tested and documented with Okta.

-The instructions below explain how to configure SCIM in Okta for Zulip Cloud customers.
-Like SAML, feature is currently only available in Zulip Cloud with the Zulip Cloud Plus plan.
+The instructions below explain how to configure SCIM in Okta for Aloha Cloud customers.
+Like SAML, feature is currently only available in Aloha Cloud with the Aloha Cloud Plus plan.

 These instructions can also be used by self-hosters to set up the Okta side of SCIM for their deployment.